Getting Started

 About This Guide

 This guide demonstrates practical implementations of the UMD Styles Library for creating consistent, accessible designs.
+For setup instructions, see the Static CSS Guide or Getting Started.

 Common Use Cases